Fastnet Race: 2021 Fastnet Race

+2023 Fastnet Race

+A fleet of 424 boats started the 50th running of the Fastnet Race.
+It began off the Royal Yacht Squadron start line at Cowes on the Isle of Wight in England at 1 pm on 22nd July 2023.
+258 crossed the finish line in Cherbourg-en-Cotentin, France.

+Multihull Line Honours were claimed by SVR Lazartigue in a time of 1 day, 8 hours, 38 minutes and 27 seconds while the Monohull Line Honours were claimed by MACIF in a time of 2 days, 7 hours, 16 minutes and 26 seconds.
+Caro (Max Klink) won the Fastnet Challenge Cup.

 Race records

 Original course

 The monohull race record is 42 hrs 39 min, set by Ian Walker's Volvo Open 70 Abu Dhabi (UAE) in 2011.
 The other two Volvo Open 70 participating in the 2011 Fastnet Race (Groupama 4 and Team Sanya) also broke the previous record, which had been set by ICAP Leopard in 2007.

 The multihull race record is currently 28h 02m 26s by Maxi Edmond de Rothschild.
 Skipper Franck Cammas took Multihull line honours on 4 August 2019, despite running aground within the first few hours.
 This was the first sub-30 hour run, beating Loick Peyron and the crew of Banque Populaire's 2011 time by 4h 45m.
 The MACIF of Francois Gabbart lost the line honours by only 58 seconds, having led just minutes prior.

 The World Speed Sailing Record Council also recognises the course record for an official record, which is currently held by Maserati, a MOD 70 skippered by Giovanni Soldini, on 21 May 2021 in a time of 23 hrs, 51 mins and 16 secs, beating the previous record by more than one hour and bringing the record under 24 hours.